 In 2012 and again in 2015, CWLI leadership developed a strategic business plan to determine the future focus of the organization and the strategies to reach its goals.

-Today, CWLI has over 600 members, a 20 member Board of Directors, an executive director, a program manager, a part-time administrative assistant, and 13 volunteer committees.
+Today, CWLI has approximately 680 members, a 20-member Board of Directors, an executive director, a program manager, a part-time administrative assistant, and 13 volunteer committees.
 Strong participation in leadership development series such as Finance in the Boardroom, Personal Financial Empowerment and the Leadership Studies series continue to increase the leadership capabilities and influence of women in the Chattanooga community.

 2018 Board of Directors